Erasmus+ traineeship grant

 Study related requirements

 - The traineeship to be carried out within the Erasmus programme must be a part of the student's study programme at UT.
-That means traineeship needs to be done under any kind of traineeship course available at UT (there is no minimum or maxium amount of credit points.
+That means traineeship needs to be done under any kind of traineeship course available at UT.
+There is no requirement for minimum or maxium amount of credit points.
 The content of the traineeship abroad should be previously agreed with the programme manager of your studies at UT or with the traineeship supervisor at UT and the host institution.
-Before going abroad for the traineeship, the student must apply for recognition of the traineeship abroad.
-A study plan with a traineeship plan and training agreement must be submitted to the Institute/College/School's office;
+Before going abroad for the traineeship, the student must apply for a recognition of the traineeship abroad: that means a study plan with a traineeship plan and Online Learning Agreement (OLA) for trainee must be submitted to the Institute/College/School's office.

-- Students studying in fee-based places must pay 30% of their tuition fee to the UT during their traineeship abroad;
+- Students studying in fee-based places must pay 30% of their tuition fee to UT during their traineeship abroad.

 PhD students traineeship

 A traineeship abroad can be counted as a practical part of a doctoral thesis.
 ECTS for the traineeship will be recognised at attestation.